Republik: Founding

 Republik was first established in January 2018, after a record-breaking crowdfunding effort in 2017.
 The magazine raised 750,0000 Swiss francs and attracted 3,000 new subscribers in the first seven hours following its launch.
 It raised an additional 3.4 million francs in the next five weeks, and according to the Associated Press, 7.7 million francs by mid-January 2018.
 Republik is independent and is funded by readers, not advertisement, and accrued over 15,000 subscribers within the first months of opening.
-The magazine's German-language motto is "We can do it together, or not at all."
+The magazine's tagline is "Without journalism, no democracy."
 Republiks manifesto states that it is "financed without advertising: Our readers are the only customers.
 And consequently our bosses."

 The magazine modeled itself after De Correspondent, a Dutch news site.

-Organization

-Republiks chief executive officer is Susanne Sugimoto, and its community relations director is Richard Hoechner.
-The magazine was joined by Swiss journalists Constantin Seibt, Olivia Kühni, and Christof Moser, who is also a professor and has served as the magazine's de facto publisher.
-Sylke Gruhnwald is one of the magazine's editors.

-In its first year of publication, Republiks staff increased from 10 to 50 employees.

 Journalism

 Republik publishes between one and three articles every day, focusing on the quality of news rather than quantity.
 One journalist for the magazine has stated that it tries to emphasize intersectionality in its coverage: viewing a story from a diversity of perspectives or disciplines.

 After Republik publishes news stories, it hosts live discussion and debate fora with its readers.
 The magazine's creators and journalists state that critical reader feedback and community is a defining characteristic of their project.

 The magazine has tended to focus on political and international topics, but has also published an exposé on construction fraud in a small Swiss town, a report on a controversial Swiss mosque, and tax evasion by the rich in Europe.
 Republik also published an interview with UN Special Rapporteur on Torture Nils Melzer, discussing the case of Julian Assange.
 According to the Columbia Journalism Review, Republik has sought to write stories less dominated by US President Donald Trump, and instead focus on Swiss politics.

-Republik has created a podcast, Klang, that covers opera and classical music.

 Project R

 Prior to Republiks launch, its founding team created "Project R," a cooperative nonprofit meant to promote the long-term viability of journalism in Switzerland through organization and education.
-The project remains an important part of the magazine's work.
+The project remains an important pillar for the magazine.